-Local Government Employees

-Conditions of Service (LG Employees)

-Teachers

-SNCT Part 2: Section 6 (6.26-6.32) - Sickness Allowances and Notification Arrangements
+Local Government Employees Conditions of Service (LG Employees) Teachers SNCT Part 2: Section 6 (6.26-6.32) - Sickness Allowances and Notification Arrangements All Employees Fit Note FAQs

-All Employees

-Fit Note FAQs new Self-Certificate Form

 Entitlement to Sickness Allowance

 Entitlement to sickness allowance is dependent upon an employee's length of service at the start date of the absence.
 Any other periods of sickness absence during the previous 12 months are taken into account when calculating an employee's entitlement to sickness allowance.